turing-complete/temperature/temperature/analytic/README.md

 # Analytic

-The package provides an exponential integrator for systems of differential-algebraic equations modeling temperature of electronic systems.
+The package provides an exponential integrator of systems of ordinary differential equations modeling temperature of electronic systems.

 ## [Documentation][doc]